 Founded in 2010 by Paul Rodriguez and lesser-known pro Joey Brezinski, Andalé has quickly gained a cult following in skating.
 Producing quality bearings for affordable prices will do that for you, but P-Rod brings cred that hasn’t hurt the brands recognition.
 Neither has its tongue-in-cheek logo, an obvious nod to Rodriguez’ Hispanic roots.
 If you can’t beat ‘em, join em.

 23. Jessup’s wings

 It can be hard to imagine, but there was a time when all the skateboard parts we take for granted had to be invented.
 Before Jessup, people would either ride on the bare wood of a deck or glue pieces of sandpaper to their boards.
 The paper-backed sandpaper would melt in water, but Jessup used plastic backing on silicon carbide sandpaper to make the first standardized grip tape.
 Skateboarding wouldn’t be the same without it.
-The Jessup wings signify the flight that its product makes possible.
+Jessup are the original grip tape company and the Jessup wings signify the flight that its product makes possible.

 24. Bronson’s Halloween scheme

 No bearing company has come onto the scene with quite the thunder that Bronson Speed Co. did.
 Its products are high tech, and its team a who’s who of modern skateboarding.
 But it’s hard not to notice the slick and technical nature of its advertising.
 With so much put into the design of its bearings, you can’t blame Bronson for taking it there.
 As its name recognition has grown, so has its ownership of orange.
 It’ll be tough for any other company to use orange and black for its skate gear ever again.
 Well-played, NHS.